-I can’t wait to share how unforgettable the train ride is through the tea hills in Sri Lanka, where you’ll spend much of the seven or more hours leaning out of the windows and carriage doors with your camera glued to your hand as various hues of green roll by.
-So much so, it fast knocked the infamous Burmese rail journeys off the top of my list, and you never forget the lush landscape, the laundry hanging out to dry next to the rail tracks and the awe at passing the women, clad in bright colours as they pick the leaves in the tea terraces.
+I won’t forget the train ride through the tea hills in Sri Lanka, where you’ll spend much of the seven or more hours leaning out of the windows and carriage doors with your camera glued to your hand as various hues of green roll by.
+So much so, it fast knocked the infamous Burmese rail journeys off the top of my list.
+A long series of snapshots of endless lush landscape, the laundry hanging out to dry next to the rail tracks and the awe at passing the women, clad in bright colours as they pick the leaves in the tea terraces.

 But your journey here is likely to begin in the central city of Kandy, just as busy but more compact than Colombo and home to one of Sri Lanka’s most flocked to Buddhist sites – the Temple of the Tooth – and which gives a taster for the lush and green landscape to come.
 Here it extends far and wide and can best be seen from hilltop hotels offering panoramic views, so it is well worth investing in a little comfort to enjoy this kind of view.

 Sri Lanka Cultural Triangle, Ancient Cities North to Jaffna

 Ancient Dynastic capitals and a modern archaeology haven, the ancient sites, monuments and sacred relics of that make up the area known as the ‘Cultural Triangle’.
 This triangle on a map would mark the three points out at Kandy, and the ancient cities of Polonnaruwa and Anuradhapura.

 In between, you have the glorious Sigiriya Rock, which stands mighty from a distance and is a real experience to climb, alongside the multiple cave temples and golden Buddha of Dambulla as the key heritage sites.